Graduate

 Students holding undergraduate social work degrees may be eligible for this program, which begins at various times based on the cohort chosen.

-Advanced Standing students receive credit for the first 19 credit hours of coursework.
+Advanced Standing students receive credit for the first 30 credit hours of coursework.
 The following are specific requirements for consideration for admission:

 - Graduation within five years from a baccalaureate social work program (BSW)

-accredited by the Council on Social Work Education; or, received a BSW from
+accredited by the Council on Social Work Education. - Successful completion of a college-level math course.

-to admissions committee action.
-Accordingly, applicants to the Advanced Standing program must provide the admissions committee with an official transcript.
-Senior BSW students must provide a transcript including the fall semester (or winter quarter) grades of their senior year.
+- A cumulative grade point average of 3.0 in all social work courses taken before admissions committee action.
+Accordingly, the Advanced Standing program applicants must provide the admissions committee with an official transcript.
+Senior BSW students must provide a transcript including their senior year's fall semester (or winter quarter) grades.
 BSW graduates from IU do not need to submit

-- Advanced Standing students have three options from which to select.
+- Advanced Standing students have Two options

 Accelerated Program